ranchirino/new-op-tensorflow/README.md

 # Adding a New Op in Tensorflow (CPU and GPU)
 This Op computes the double of an input tensor (2 * input)

-Tensorflow 1.11 built from source.
+Tensorflow 1.11 built from source with GPU support.

 Ubuntu 16.04.